marcalexiei/marcalexiei/README.md

   * Horizon Zero Dawn
   * Mass Effect

-## ⚡ Fun fact:
+## ⚡ Fun fact

 Sometimes I pretend to be an Imperial Stormtrooper or Darth Maul

 <!--
 **marcalexiei/marcalexiei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.